Genetic Counseling

 Get started

-Karyotype Testing
+Karyotype Test

 A karyotype is a genetic test performed on blood or body fluids to analyze and evaluate the number and structure of a person’s chromosomes to detect abnormalities.

-When is a Karyotype test indicated?
+When is a Karyotype test offered?

 A Karyotype test is indicated in the following circumstances: